2023–24 NHL season: NHL awards

 Voting concluded immediately after the end of the regular season.
 Statistics-based awards such as the Art Ross Trophy, Maurice "Rocket" Richard Trophy, William M. Jennings Trophy and the Presidents' Trophy are announced at the end of the regular season.
-The Stanley Cup and the Conn Smythe Trophy are presented at the end of the Stanley Cup Finals.
+The Stanley Cup and the Conn Smythe Trophy are presented at the end of the Stanley Cup Final.

 The Calder Memorial Trophy, Hart Memorial Trophy, Ted Lindsay Award, James Norris Memorial Trophy, and Vezina Trophy were presented during the annual NHL awards show on June 27 at the Fontainebleau Las Vegas.
 The other awards were announced during the playoffs.